Contingencyplana/toyfoundry_ai_0/new_major_pivots/everything_at_once.md

 ## 🎯 Practical Example: Order 028 Execution

-When you executed Order 028 (Canary Alfa Batches), you experienced:
+When the President executed Order 028 (Canary Alfa Batches), the President experienced:

 | Dimension | What Happened |
 |:----------|:--------------|